-1. Multidisciplinary/interdisciplinary:

-Being an affiliated college, course structure and the contents (Course curriculum) are designed by the parent university, KBC North Maharashtra University, Jalgaon, which is yet to implement the Multidisciplinary / interdisciplinary approach fully.
-However, in order to provide the holistic academic growth among the students aligning with the objective of NEP- 2020, Interdisciplinary/ Multidisciplinary curriculum is being implemented at our College by offering Add-on / Value Added courses to the students which gives freedom to the student to choose their preferred options from the range of programs offered by the institute.
-Classes for Add-on courses are being conducted at the campus after regular course classes so that students of all classes can choose their preferred multi-disciplinary subjects.
-The social work education is an interdisciplinary faculty, the curriculum is derived from social sciences like Anthropology, Psychology, Sociology, Political science and economy.
-The basics social work method subjects are built on the foundation of the other social science subjects.
-One can say that it is interface of various dimensions of humanities.
-Another functional paradigm at our college enhances multidisciplinary in all its activities.
+1. Multidisciplinary/interdisciplinary: Being an affiliated college, course structure and the contents (Course curriculum) are designed by the parent university, KBC North Maharashtra University, Jalgaon, which is yet to implement the Multidisciplinary / interdisciplinary approach fully.
+However, in order to provide the holistic academic growth among the students aligning with the objective of NEP- 2020, Interdisciplinary/ Multi- disciplinary curriculum is being implemented at our College by offering Add-on / Value Added courses to the students which gives freedom to the student to choose their preferred options from the range of choose their preferred options from the range of programs offered by the institute.
+Classes for Add-on courses are being conducted at the campus after